Affiliate links on Android Authority may earn us a commission. Learn more.

-- Samsung Galaxy S20 FE (~$700): Samsung’s latest S20 series phone ups the ante over the Pixel 5 by bringing proper flagship power, a 120Hz OLED screen, a bigger battery, and a flexible triple rear camera combo.
+- Samsung Galaxy S20 FE (~$700 at launch): Samsung’s latest S20 series phone ups the ante over the Pixel 5 by bringing proper flagship power, a 120Hz OLED screen, a bigger battery, and a flexible triple rear camera combo.
 It also delivers wireless charging and IP68 water resistance, as well as three years of OS updates.
 Looking for a cheaper Samsung phone as a Pixel 5 alternative?
 The Galaxy A71 is $100 cheaper than the S20 FE and costs $100 less than the Pixel.
 You’re missing out on a high refresh rate screen, wireless charging, and water resistance, though.
 If you’re willing to pay more, the Galaxy S21 is a great option as well.

 - realme X50 Pro (€600 at launch): realme dropped its first 5G flagship in the first half of 2020, and it still makes for a very attractive proposition.
 A powerful Snapdragon 865 chipset, 90Hz OLED screen, flexible quad rear cameras, and a 4,200mAh battery with 65W charging make for a great combo.
 Unfortunately, it lacks wireless charging and an IP rating. realme isn’t quite on Google or Samsung’s level when it comes to update commitments either.